MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/parquet-mapping.md

 # Parquet mapping

-Parquet mapping is one way to map incoming data to columns inside tables.
-When the ingestion source file is in Parquet format, map the file content to the table using a Parquet mapping.
+Use Parquet mapping to map incoming data to columns inside tables when your ingestion source file is in Parquet format.

 [!INCLUDE [data-mapping-overview](../../includes/data-mapping-overview.md)]